Import Infrastructure Objects via AWS

 Install via GraphQL

-Here's a sample mutation updating the ownership inference via tags:
+Here's a sample mutation for creating the integration:

 integration {